Isnaraissah Munirah Majilis

-Isnaraissah Munirah binti Majilis @ Fakharudy (Jawi: اغثنا الرئاسة منيرة بنت مجلس @ فخرالرضي; born 11 January 1982) is a Malaysian politician and electrical engineer who has served as the Member of Parliament (MP) for Kota Belud since May 2018.
+Isnaraissah Munirah binti Majilis @ Fakharudy (Jawi: اغثنا الرئيسة منيرة بنت مجلس @ فخرالرضي; born 11 January 1982) is a Malaysian politician and electrical engineer who has served as the Member of Parliament (MP) for Kota Belud since May 2018.
 She served as the Deputy Minister of Energy, Science, Technology, Environment and Climate Change in the Pakatan Harapan (PH) administration under former Prime Minister Mahathir Mohamad and former Minister Yeo Bee Yin from July 2018 to the collapse of the PH administration in February 2020.
 She is a member of the Heritage Party (WARISAN) and was a member of the People's Justice Party (PKR), a component party of the PH and formerly Pakatan Rakyat (PR) coalitions.
 She is also presently the sole female WARISAN MP.

 Personal life

 Munirah was born in the town of Kota Belud of Sabah.
 She is the second cousin of Salleh Said Keruak.

 Political career

 Munirah has been actively involved in politics since 2011 under the People's Justice Party (PKR).
 She has had always expressed hope that there would be a new chapter for Malaysia with a new government and wanted to be part of the change so that she can bring her hometown more opportunities for development.
 In 2016, she left the party to join a new Sabah-based Heritage Party (WARISAN).
 Besides actively in politics, Munirah is also an electrical engineer and is fluent in four languages namely English, Malay, Dusun and Bajau.